25 Feb 2019

 During the company’s February 21, 2019 earnings call, Chief Executive Officer Joe Margolis said the company recently initiated a new bridge lending program.

 Margolis said the goals are to expand its third-party management platform to form additional relationships across the industry because they found through these relationships, it turned out to produce acquisitions or other benefits.
-Additionally, providing these bridge loans could fill what they perceive as a capital void in the market and make some money by lending to non-stabilized stores.
+Additionally, providing these bridge loans could fill what they perceive as a capital void in the marketplace and make some money by lending to non-stabilized stores.

 Extra Space’s bridge lending program already has made a couple of loans, Margolis added, and a few more loans are in the works.